a11ce/esAsm/README.md

 ---

 All contributions are welcome by pull request or issue.

-esAsm is licensed under GNU General Public License v3.0.
+Behavior of esAsm is undefined if the computer is on fire. esAsm is licensed under GNU General Public License v3.0.
 See [LICENSE](../master/LICENSE) for full text.